jatinraju/hospitalmanagement/README.md

 if you are sending request to admin url's then you should also send username & password with the request. without username and password it will not authenticate you.(default username: 'jatin' & password: 'raju'). you can change the username and password in the main file before running the project.
 **(or)**
-if you want to signup then do the following step:
+if you want to signup then do the following steps:
 - send the request to /public/signup/ with json object of user class.
 - user class has id and password properties.